sammy183/UAVDEX/README.md

 [UAVDEX Repo](https://github.com/sammy183/UAVDEX)

+**TODO: add overview with 3 images of the sorts of plots this code can create**

+For detailed background, check out my paper published here:

+**ADD LINK**

 ## IN PROGRESS: April 2026 is the target for public release

 ## Installation
 Anaconda is recommended.
-In anaconda prompt with the desired env activated, simply run:
+In anaconda prompt with the desired env (NOT BASE) activated, simply run:
 ```python
 pip install uavdex
 ```